 Together with volume analysis, this newsletter will use factors such as technical analysis, short volume analysis, and more.
 We will make paper trades on certain occurrences that readers can follow along with.
-Although we may use third party writers, we will always edit and make the paper trades.

 Do not invest any money on any recommendations or paper trades.
 This newsletter is intended to help narrow an investor’s watch list only.
 It is up to you to do more research.

 Here is What One Week of Our Newsletter Looks like:

 We like stocks rising in an orderly fashion more than stocks in a downtrend or in their consolidation phase.
 To us, Facebook is trending higher and the moving averages are now bullish.
 Stocks moving higher could potentially indicate institutional buying, which can continue a long time.
 The moving averages are bullish because Facebook’s stock is higher than its 20 day, 50 day, 100 day, and 200 day moving averages.
 Those moving averages which used to be considered resistance technically are now considered potential support.

 We like how other tech stocks like Apple that were in downtrends are now rising in an orderly fashion.
 Big tech stocks often fall together and rise together.
 We like how the NASDAQ and S&P 500 and Dow Jones are all close to their highs.